Explement/r6-roulette/README.md

 3. Download Maven, refer to [this](https://maven.apache.org/install.html) for the steps (version 3.9.9)

-4. Clone the repository with the command
+4. Clone the repository with the following command:

 ```bash
 git clone https://github.com/Explement/r6-roulette